machal/cssmine-content/content/css3-box-shadow.md

 A slight problem in older webkit browsers is that they ignore the null value of the spread if a value for blur is missing.
-Therefore, the following notation won't work in iOS6 Safari or Android Browser 2.3:
+Therefore, the following notation won’t work in iOS6 Safari or Android Browser 2.3:

 ```css
 box-shadow: 5px 5px 0 rgba(0, 0, 0, .5);